What is prostate cancer?

 - Immunotherapy—Recent advancements in immunotherapies are offering new treatment options for patients with prostate cancer that has recurred or progressed after other treatments.

 - Radiation therapy—If your goal is to treat the cancer and avoid the risks of major surgery, then you may want to choose radiation.
 For some men, preserving their sexual function for as long as possible is what they value most, and having radiation rather than surgery may help avoid erection problems.
-Northwell Health Cancer Institute offers the most advanced radiation therapies for prostate cancer, including external-beam radiation therapy, intensity-modulated radiation therapy (IMRT), brachytherapy and proton therapy.
+Northwell Health Cancer Institute offers the most advanced radiation therapies for prostate cancer, including three-dimensional conformal radiation therapy, intensity-modulated radiation therapy (IMRT), brachytherapy, and proton therapy.

 - Active surveillance—Active surveillance is another option for some men who have localized prostate cancer (cancer that hasn't spread outside the prostate).
 For men with low-risk cancer and for some men with medium-risk cancer, choosing active surveillance may help avoid or delay treatments like surgery or radiation.